Ada-Developers-Academy/core-unit-3/lifting-state-up/lifting-state-and-single-source-of-truth.md

 <br />

-In app such as this, it's likely that we would eventually want to fetch the initial student data from a server rather than having it hard coded into the app, as we'll see in later lessons.
+In an app such as this, it's likely that we would eventually want to fetch the initial student data from a server rather than having it hard coded into the app, as we'll see in later lessons.
 But for now, we could at least move the initial data out of the component function body.

 <br />